 I like this version of myself.

 I think it could worry some people.
 Growing up, certainty in faith was everything.
-It was drilled into our minds how it all added up, what rebuttals demolished which doubts, why it was worrisome whenever one was skeptical about God.
+It was drilled into our minds how it all added up, what rebuttals demolished which doubts, why it was worrisome whenever one was skeptical about religion.

 I think that bullshit, now, of course.